Skip to main content

 warning

-At this moment Claude can only work serverside.
-Setting either modai.api.execute_on_server or modai.api.claude.execute_on_server to true.
+At this moment Claude can only work server-side.
+Set either modai.api.execute_on_server or modai.api.anthropic.execute_on_server to true.

 • Service name: anthropic